PLEASE DO NOT VISIT THE SANCTUARY WITHOUT AN APPOINTMENT, THANK YOU.

 President & Co-Founder

-Ironwood Celebrates Thirteen Years!
+Ironwood Celebrates Fourteen Years!

 Shown here are many of our first pigs five years after our opening in June of 2001.
 Many of you are making this journey with us